mesolitica/malaya/docs/Installation.rst

 Malaya only supported Tensorflow 1.15 and above.

-We recommend to use **virtualenv** for development.
 All examples tested on Tensorflow version 1.15.4 and 2.4.1.